truust-io/docs.truust.io/content/payment-flows.md

 ### 5. Order is released.

-Once we received the order to release the payout, we begin the process to close the order.
-Depending on your payout type the time expected to the funds be available will vary.
+**Once we received the validation** to release the order, we begin the process to complete the payout.
+Depending on your payout type the time expected to the funds to be available will vary.

 If you choose to perform a `WALLET` payout, the funds will be available almost instantly.
 If you choose to perform an `ACCOUNT` payout, expect the money to be available on the specified bank account in between 24-72h.

 ## Order Status